 Salon Commission Rates

-Whatever structure you decide on, remember that your hair salon commission pay scale or fixed rates should reflect the overall expenses and profits of your business.
+Whatever structure you decide on, remember that your hair salon commission pay scale or fixed rates should reflect your business's overall expenses and profits.

-Depending on the terms of your salon employee commission contract, you might offer anywhere between 30-50% commission.
+Depending on your salon employee commission contract terms, you might offer anywhere between 30-50% commission.
 This number might be less if you offer other incentives and bonuses like health, vision or dental coverage.

 You can also offer a salon retail commission scale or a tiered one that calculates these bonuses based on a team member’s overall weekly or monthly earnings.